ali-khurshid/stroke-risk-predictive-analysis/README.md

 ![alt text](Images/age_stroke_violinplot.png)

-- Distribution of age vs patients who suffered a stroke vs those who didn't.
+Distribution of age vs patients who suffered a stroke vs those who didn't.
 It highlights that stroke occurence is more concentrated among older patients.

 ![alt text](Images/bmi_stroke_violinplot.png)

-- This chart shows patients who suffered a stroke are not necessarily overweight, as the distribution for both stroke vs non stroke patients is nearly the same.
+Patients who suffered a stroke are not necessarily overweight, as the distribution for both stroke vs non stroke patients is nearly the same.
 However, medical research suggests BMI is one of several risk factors for stroke.
 My analysis is that BMI alone may not be a driving factor in my dataset.

 ![alt text](Images/avg_glucose_level_stroke_violinplot.png)

-- This chart shows patients who suffered a stroke are not necessarily overweight, as the distribution for both stroke vs non stroke patients is nearly the same.
-However, medical research suggests BMI is one of several risk factors for stroke.
-My analysis is that BMI alone may not be a driving factor in my dataset.
+The average glucose level for pateints that experienced a stroke is on the higher side compared the those that didn't.

 ![alt text](Images/Residence_type_stroke_violinplot.png)